Reasoning-Lab/Elementary-Math-Solving-Zalo-AI-2023/README.md

 <img src="./figures/Training_ZaloAI_Math_Solving.drawio.png" width=500 heigh=300>

-We train the model followwing instruction with the input being Question + Choices and the output being Explanation + Answer.
+We train the model following instruction with the input being Question + Choices and the output being Explanation + Answer.

 The input data is filled with complete explanations to ensure the model always makes inferences before giving an answer.